delir1um/Bizzin/replit.md

 The system uses Supabase Auth for authentication with a user_profiles table that extends the auth.users table.
 User sessions are managed through React context with automatic token refresh.
 Admin access is controlled through either an admin_users table or is_admin column in user_profiles, with comprehensive role-based access control throughout the application.

 ### Database Design
-The application uses Supabase PostgreSQL database with a comprehensive schema including user_profiles, journal_entries, goals, documents, podcast_episodes, user_plans, user_podcast_progress, and admin tables.
+The application uses Supabase PostgreSQL database with a comprehensive schema including user_profiles, journal_entries, goals, documents, podcast_episodes, user_plans, user_podcast_progress, calculator_history, and admin tables.
 Row-Level Security (RLS) policies ensure data isolation and proper access control.
 All database operations are performed client-side using the Supabase SDK.

 ### AI-Powered Features
 The platform implements a hybrid AI architecture for sentiment analysis using both Hugging Face inference API as primary and local analysis as fallback.
 The AI system includes comprehensive training data (500+ business journal scenarios), user feedback learning, and business-specific mood detection with contextual insights generation.